Andrewodwyer/project3-battleships/README.md

     - Game starts when input is 3
     - When input is anything other then 1,2,3. an error message is printed.
 3 options appear again
     ![error message](images/input_error_intro.png)
-- Name input: When nothing is added is displays an Invalid message and asks to input again
+- Name input: When an empty input is returned, it displays an Invalid message and asks to input again
     ![name empty](images/empty_input_for_name.png)
-- Co-ordinate input error: when the input length isn't 2 and isn't 0-8 for row and a-i for column
+- Co-ordinate input error: When the input length isn't 2 and isn't 0-8 for row and a-i for column
     ![Co-ordinate input error](images/co-ordinates_not_valid.png)

 - Everything works correctly after manual testing